sound-eng/system-eye/README.md

 It was designed to be very simple and lightweight, supplying the core needs if experienced system engineer without overkill of well - known alternatives.

-It only supports one measurement channel at a time, and so far cannot do such advanced stuff as Live average or Delta Delay.
+It only supports one measurement channel pair at a time, and so far cannot do such advanced stuff as Live average or Delta Delay.
 It doesn't support SPL/calibration whatsoever.

 ### Audio Input connection